TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

     > mysql -P 3306 -u \$cgDbName -p -h 127.0.0.1 \$cgDbName

--   If you will be using libre-bib on the same system as the DB, then try connecting with the 'bib' command.
+-   If you will be using libre-bib on the same system as the DB, then try connecting with the "bib" command.

     > bib connect